 Epoxy paint is one of the toughest and most durable paint materials available on the market today.
 It’s also a great choice if you want to add a little extra shine to your floors.
-Epoxy acts as a sealant on cement floors and is typically applied on garage or basement floors.
-There is a lot of information out there on how to apply epoxy.
+Epoxy paint can act as a sealant on cement floors and is typically applied on garage or basement floors.
+There is a lot of information out there on how to apply epoxy paint.
 But there is also a lot of confusion around whether it should be epoxy paint vs. epoxy coating.

 The best way to figure out which will work best for you is to learn the difference between them both.
 This article will help you understand everything you need to know about epoxy paint.

 What Is Epoxy Paint?

 Originally designed for industrial use, epoxy paint is a latex acrylic product that may have a small amount of epoxy in the mix and is used for flooring applications.
 Epoxy paints provide a tough, durable protective coating that’s easy to maintain.
 Because of its unique properties, epoxy paint is corrosion-resistant, resistant to chemicals and easy to clean – making it ideal for garages and warehouses, etc.

 The main difference between epoxy paint and normal paint is that when epoxy is present, the paint will adhere to the concrete surface much better, making it more durable.
 Without epoxy, a standard acrylic paint will eventually peel and flake, especially in high-traffic areas.

 Many people decide to use epoxy paint because it’s resilient, sealed, and can be safer in highly-trafficked areas, not to mention the aesthetically pleasing shine.
 It shields your floor from damage, especially from heat and chemicals, and is shock-resistant.
 It’s perfect for any area where chemicals, heat, and other materials may be used.

 Pros and Cons of Epoxy Floor Paint